Fukushū o Koinegau Saikyō Yūsha wa: Targets

 A brutal, tyrannical bully who loathes and brushes off human mortals as insects.
 He lords over the domain in which baleful men and women on Earth find themselves after they die with an iron hand; even his subordinates are not safe from his juvenile rage.

-Baleful and petty.
-The God of Hell holds an exceptionally shallow reason for hating Raul, which caused the rest of the conclave of gods to abandon him whilst he was betrayed and executed.
-He made a wager and lost because of the former hero.
+Spiteful and petty.
+The God of Hell holds an exceptional loathing of Raul, which caused the rest of the conclave of gods to abandon him while he was betrayed and executed.
+The reason being he lost a wager due to the former hero and holds him in particular disfavor for it.

-Having brushed off the god's chosen savior of the world for such inclinations.
+Having brushed off the god's chosen savior of the world for such paltry inclinations.
 Raul made it a pointed venture to drag the hated hell deity from his throne before ending him with a godly artifact made for killing members of his despicable pantheon.
-Raul humiliated the evil supremacy before his men, then summarily decapitated him and took his place as its ruler.
+Having heard tell that Raul had come into his domain unbidden, the petty god chose to spite Raul further by drumming up all the gutter scum the former hero personally escorted to his domain, only to erase their souls, causing cessation of existence, thus preempting their eternal torment.

+For that, Raul challenged Hell's deity to a game.
+When he was on the losing end of their contest, the God of Hell became more and more irate.
+Seeking to unmake the realm he lorded over to assuage his bad temper.
+Only to find he'd been tricked by he whom the foolish divinity cursed at with powerful illusory magic that waylaid the attempt, having been thoroughly bested.
+Raul humiliated the evil supremacy before his men after getting him to sign over his power & territory to him, only to be summarily decapitated after feebly bleating for mercy to his hated adversary.